Stormy9/Stormy9.github.io/CS460/references/css/index.md

 ## warning!
 As noted, `css` can be really damned tricky, picky, and at times annoying!
 But most often, it's really cool and a lot of fun.
 Even when it's being annoying, it's still fun to figure out.
 Like a puzzle.
+A **lot** of fun to fiddle around with.

 Well, kinda... sometimes it makes you what's known officially, as "bat-crap crazy".
-But it's generally a good crazy -- because you learn from it.   [=
+But it's generally a good crazy -- because you learn from it, and more light bulbs keep coming on.   [=

 <br>